nbrest/kamehouse/kamehouse-mobile/README.md

 - Sometimes I need to refresh the build, for example if I delete some files in www/ and want them removed from the apk:

 `cordova clean ; cordova build android`

+- Or use the `build-java-web-kamehouse.sh` script with parameter `-m mobile`

 # Install Instructions